abstracta/browser-copilot/agent-upcamp/README.md

 * [LangChain](https://www.langchain.com/)
 * [Poetry](https://python-poetry.org/)

-## Agent Requirements

-To develop an agent compatible with the browser extension, you just have to define 4 endpoints:

-1. An `manifest.json` endpoint: This endpoint provides metadata about the agent.
-You can find an example in the [included manifest file](./gpt_agent/assets/manifest.json).
-2. A `logo.png` endpoint: This provides the logo that is displayed in the browser extension.
-3. Session creation endpoint: Each browser tab creates a separate session, containing messages and relevant context for the agent active in that tab.
-4. Question answering endpoint: This endpoint is queried by the browser extension to obtain the appropriate answer from the agent for each user message in the chat.

-## More about this agent
 The agent is configured with a system prompt aimed to help workers with their daily tasks.
 This prompt can be modified to suit your needs by editing the system prompt variable in the environment's variables (for references check the `SYSTEM_PROMPT` variable in the [sample.env](./sample.env) file).

 The agent is also provisioned with six prompts to facilitate the user interaction and foster its usage.
 You could add more by editing the prompts collection in the [manifest.json](./gpt_agent/assets/manifest.json), but bear in mind that if you want to use more advanced or larger prompts it could be a good idea to create a separate agent for a specific purpose and use the `SYSTEM_PROMPT` variable to instruct the agent.